f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

 -   ‘NonFreeDep’ - the application depends on a Non-Free application (e.g. Google Maps) - i.e. it requires it to be installed on the device, but does not include it.
+-   ‘NSFW’ - the app contains content which is not safe for work.
 -   ‘UpstreamNonFree’ - the application is or depends on Non-Free software.
 This does not mean that Non-Free Software is included with the app: Most likely, it has been patched in some way to remove the